kjolley/BIGSdb_documentation/dbase_setup.rst

   * Displays E-mail address for sender in isolate information page if set to 'no'.
 Default 'yes'.

+* public_login

+  * Optionally allow users to log in to a public database - this is useful as any jobs will be associated with the user and their preferences will also be linked to the account.
+Set to 'no' to disable.
+Default 'yes'.

 * query_script

   * Relative web path to bigsdb script.
 Default ‘bigsdb.pl’ (version 1.11+).